anthonypdawson/divine-devops-universe/_future/plague-of-justinian.md

 layout: terminal_post
 title: "Biological Malware: The Plague of Justinian"
 date: 2025-05-17 12:00:03
-tags: [religion, history, malware, uriel, michael, incident, plague]
+tags: [history, malware, uriel, michael, incident, plague]
 ---
 The **Plague of Justinian** was one of the most devastating pandemics in human history.
 This incident report explores the unintended consequences of a misconfigured population control script.